 This, we thought, was the game.
 Their best batsman facing Flat Cook, our best bowler.
 We all knew he would be looking to push a single or two to get himself going.
 Adi and I edged slightly closer in the covers.
-Grumpy moved himself and Dunc in fairly close on the legside: Dunc at short midwicket and Grumpy just in front of square.
+Chris Healey moved himself and Dunc in fairly close on the legside: Dunc at short midwicket and Chris just in front of square.
 Three Cook arrows were pushed firmly at one or other of these two fielders.
-I am never sure whether Grumpy's supernatural field-setting skills result from an ability to read the future or from telepathic transference that allows him to force the batsman to hit it where he wants him to.
+I am never sure whether Chris's supernatural field-setting skills result from an ability to read the future or from telepathic transference that allows him to force the batsman to hit it where he wants him to.

 Whichever it is - and it must be one of the two - the unconventional field had put extra pressure on Farris.
 To his fourth ball, a ball too short for the shot, he aimed an expansive sweep.
 The ball skidded on past bat and front pad, hitting the back leg.
 Confidently (and correctly), the young Callington umpire stuck his finger up and, despite the fact that Hunn was still there, the game had changed.